cabloy/zova/zova-docs/guide/essentials/component/page.md

 ### Directory

-In Cabloy-Front, a page component will be splited to three files:
+In Zova, a page component will be splited to three files:

 `src/suite/a-demo/modules/a-demo/src/page/counter`